-- 1. Should the district operate on an emergency, shortened schedule due to inclement weather or other emergency, work planned for late arrival time will be cancelled, and employees will report to work one half hour before the start of the adjusted student day. - 2.
-Staff will not be required to supervise students during the late-arrival time. - 3.
-The iGrad program will not implement the Late Arrival Calendar.
-Transitional Outreach Program (TOP) and Early Childhood Education Program (ECE) will not serve students on Late Arrival Days and will use the day for professional collaboration with the team members.

-- K. For any day on which the District operates on an emergency, shortened schedule due to inclement weather, teachers will not be required to report for work until one-half (1/2) hour before the start of the adjusted student day.
+- 5. Should the district operate on an emergency, shortened schedule due to inclement weather or other emergency, work planned for early release time will be cancelled, and employees will report to work one half hour before the start of the adjusted student day. - 6.
+Staff will not be required to supervise students during the early release time. - 7.
+Early Childhood Education Program (ECE) will not serve students on early release days and will use the day for professional collaboration with the team members. - J. For any day on which the District operates on an emergency, shortened schedule due to inclement weather, teachers will not be required to report for work until one-half (1/2) hour before the start of the adjusted student day.
 On any such day, teachers will be required to report to the school office immediately upon arrival and sign an attendance log indicating their time of arrival.
 Any teacher reporting after the beginning of the adjusted student day, will use Employee Discretionary Leave first (if available), and then Leave for Illness, Injury and Emergencies in half-hour increments.
 For each half-hour that a teacher arrives after the start of the adjusted student day, a half-hour of leave will be deducted.
-On days on which the District operates on an emergency closure or shortened scheduled, any employee having previously taken sick leave or discretionary leave will have it reinstated. - L. Any dismissal for kindergarten roundup and/or the last day of school shall be made up through an extended learning experience(s), provided any kindergarten teacher electing to participate in said extended learning experience shall be compensated for an additional half day at their per diem rate of pay.
+On days on which the District operates on an emergency closure or shortened scheduled, any employee having previously taken sick leave or discretionary leave will have it reinstated.
+On these days, staff will not be required to supervise students prior to the half hour before the student day.

-M. Itinerant Employees
+K. Itinerant Employees